 Treatment for Hernias

 Your hernia treatment will depend on the type of hernia you have and its location.
-Smaller hernias may not require surgery and your doctor may opt to monitor your symptoms until they become more severe.
+Smaller hernias may not require surgery repair and your doctor may opt to monitor your symptoms until they become more severe.

 Your doctor may recommend using a truss to help support the herniated area and hold it in the proper position.
 In the case of a hiatal hernia, they may recommend over-the-counter or prescription medication to help relieve discomfort due to acid reflux.

 Evansville Surgical Associates has been providing comprehensive and compassionate surgical care for over 50 years.
-Call us at (812) 424-8231 or (800) 264-8231, or email us with any general questions or comments you may have.
-We are available from 8:00 am to 4:30 pm if you would like to schedule an appointment.
+Call us at (812) 424-8231 or (800) 264-8231 to contact us or schedule an appointment.
+We are available from 8:00 a.m. to 4:30 p.m.
+Central Time.